Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Bargo has averaged approximately 22 new dwelling approvals each year over the past five financial years.
-This totals an estimated 114 homes.
-So far in FY-26, three approvals have been recorded.
-On average, 1.1 new residents per year per dwelling constructed were reported between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-However, recent data shows this has increased to 4.3 people per dwelling over the past two financial years, reflecting Bargo's growing popularity and potential supply constraints.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Bargo averaged approximately 23 new dwelling approvals each year over the past five financial years.
+This totals an estimated 116 homes.
+As of FY-26, six approvals have been recorded.
+Between FY-21 and FY-25, an average of 1.1 new residents per year was observed per dwelling constructed.
+However, recent data indicates this has increased to 5.3 people per dwelling over the past two financial years, reflecting Bargo's growing popularity and potential supply constraints.

-New homes are being built at an average expected construction cost value of $515,000.
-Additionally, there have been $6.1 million in commercial approvals this financial year, demonstrating the area's primarily residential nature.
+New homes are being built at an average expected construction cost value of $515,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, $7.9 million in commercial approvals have been registered, demonstrating the area's primarily residential nature.

 Building activity shows 92.0% detached houses and 8.0% townhouses or apartments, maintaining Bargo's traditional low density character focused on family homes.
-The estimated population per dwelling approval is 445 people, reflecting its quiet, low activity development environment.
-Looking ahead, Bargo is expected to grow by eight residents through to 2041, according to the latest AreaSearch quarterly estimate.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+The estimated population count per dwelling approval is 550 people, reflecting its quiet, low activity development environment.
+Given stable or declining population forecasts, Bargo may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development